Consumer medicine information

 Pharmacodynamic effects.

 The ability of teduglutide to improve intestinal absorption of fluid and nutrients was studied in 17 adult subjects with Short Bowel Syndrome (SBS) using daily doses of 0.03, 0.10, and 0.15 mg/kg (n = 2-3 per dose group) in a 21-day, open-label, multi-centre, dose-ranging study.
-All subcutaneous (abdomen) doses studied, except 0.03 mg/kg once daily, decreased stomal output or fecal fluid and macronutrient excretion, resulted in enhanced gastrointestinal fluid (wet weight) absorption of approximately 750-1000 mL/day, and increased villus height and crypt depth of the intestinal mucosa.
+All subcutaneous (abdomen) doses studied, except 0.03 mg/kg once daily, decreased stomal output or faecal fluid and macronutrient excretion, resulted in enhanced gastrointestinal fluid (wet weight) absorption of approximately 750-1000 mL/day, and increased villus height and crypt depth of the intestinal mucosa.

 At a dose 5 times the maximum recommended dose, teduglutide did not prolong the QTc interval to any clinically relevant extent.